 Figure 2: Mass balance of the preprocessing of 1,000 kg of input WEEE (Chancerel, et al., 2009)

-A comparison of the input concentration and the output concentration of precious metals shows that only about a quarter of the gold and palladium and about one tenth of silver are send to the output fraction from which precious metals will be directly recovered.
-Most of the precious metals go to the most mass relevant fractions.
-Per ton of input WEEE the company operating the facility does not get any revenues for around 16.5 g gold and 5.3 g palladium.
-At a price of $900 per ounce of gold and $370 per ounce of palladium (average price for 2008 [UGS 2009]), this means that a metal value of $524 for gold and almost $70 for palladium per ton of treated WEEE is lost.
-More shredding results in a decrease of concentration of precious metals in PCBs.
-To reduce the losses of precious metals in pre-processing, in particular during shredding and subsequent sorting, the first and most straight-forward approach is to reduce the quantity of precious metals entering in the shredder.
+In the study of Chancerel et al. (2009), a comparison of the input concentration and the output concentration of precious metals showed that only about a quarter of the gold and palladium and about one tenth of silver were sent to output fractions from which precious metals could be directly recovered.
+Most of the precious metals went to the most mass relevant fractions.
+Per ton of input WEEE the company operating the facility did not get any revenues for around 16.5 g gold and 5.3 g palladium.
+At a price of $900 per ounce of gold and $370 per ounce of palladium (average price for 2008 [UGS 2009]), this means that a metal value of $524 for gold and almost $70 for palladium per ton of treated WEEE was lost.
+More shredding resulted in a decrease of concentration of precious metals in PCBs.
+To reduce the losses of precious metals in pre-processing, in particular during shredding and subsequent sorting, the first and most straight-forward approach is to reduce the quantity of precious metals entering in the shredder [reference?].
 This implies adjusting the manual sorting step at the beginning of the process to remove most precious metal-rich materials.
 This requires knowledge about the location of precious metals in WEEE, which is currently partially missing (Chancerel, et al., 2009).
 Characterization of the waste stream is of paramount importance for developing a cost-effective and environmentally friendly recycling system (Cui, et al., 2003).

 Purpose

-The purpose of this paper is to improve the pre-processing step of the recycling chain by an improved automatic characterization of the PCB waste stream which is done on component-level.
+The purpose of this paper is to improve the pre-processing step of the recycling chain by an improved automatic characterization of the PCB waste stream at component-level.
 The unshredded or pre-shredded PCBs are inspected by an automatic optical inspection system (AOI-System) based on an electronic component recognition database which contains information about component recognition features and component composition.

-Information about the content of valuable materials (gold, silver, palladium, …) -or hazardous materials (heavy metals, brominated flame, …) are used to automatically estimate PCB composition models which contain the location and quantity of specific materials depending on the electronic components of the PCB.
+Information about the content of valuable materials (gold, silver, palladium, …) -or hazardous materials (heavy metals, brominated flame, …) are used to automatically generate PCB composition models which contain the location and quantity of specific materials depending on the electronic components of the PCB.
 This model can help for automatic or manual selective disassembly of precious metal rich components or hazardous material rich components.

 Information about the economic value of reusable electronic components helps to locate reusable components from an economic point of view.
 The increase of the reuse rate decreases the negative environmental impacts caused by the production of new electronic components and increases the revenue of recycling companies.
-An improved recycling chain model with the approach examined in this paper is specified in chapter 0.
+An improved recycling chain model with the approach examined in this thesis is specified in chapter 0.

 Background Theories and related works